-Does Bionic Reading Work for ADHD?
+Does Bionic Reading Help ADHD?
+What the Evidence Says

 If you have ADHD, you've probably experienced the frustration of reading the same paragraph three times without absorbing a single word.
-Your eyes move across the text, but your brain is somewhere else entirely—maybe thinking about what you'll have for dinner, or replaying a conversation from last week.
+Your eyes move across the text, but your brain is somewhere else entirely, maybe thinking about what you'll have for dinner, or replaying a conversation from last week.

 Enter bionic reading: a typography technique that's been gaining attention in the ADHD community as a potential game-changer for focus and comprehension.
 But does it actually work?